Tiruchi Siva: Fourth Term in Parliament (2014-2020)

 On Women's Day 8 March 2018, Siva asked the Government to exempt sanitary napkins from GST net.

 Raising a Special Mention in Rajya Sabha on NEET Exams, he raised the concern that the two bills passed unanimously by the Tamil Nadu Legislative Assembly which was sent for Presidential Assent was still pending with the Ministry of Home and Health which is a bad situation for the Federal Set Up of the Country.

 Participating in the Debate on Passage of Citizenship Amendment Bill in Rajya Sabha on 11 Dec 2019, he strongly opposed the bill, raising several questions including why Minorities from Sri Lanka were excluded and why the Bill targets only Muslims which has created a sense of apprehension amongst the Muslims in India.

 On 10 December 2019, he was awarded the Best Parliamentarian of the Year (Rajya Sabha) at the Lokmat Parliamentary Awards - 2019.Vice President M Venkaiah Naidu presented the award for his exemplary contribution to Rajya Sabha.

 Fifth Term in Parliament

 On 2 March 2020, he was re-nominated to Rajya Sabha by the DMK President M. K. Stalin.
 On 18 March 2020, Mr.Siva became the first DMK MP to serve a fourth term in Rajya Sabha.

-During this time, he was interviewed by Mohammed Al Sheikh Bin Suleihad, a relatively unknown political journalist from Afghanistan working for Talk Tamil News.
-He discussed important issues related to controversial topics.